IB DP Biology- D1.2 Protein synthesis - IB Style Questions For SL Paper 1A -FA 2025

 Explanation:

-- A protein’s secondary structure includes regular folding patterns such as alpha-helices and beta-pleated sheets, which are held together only by hydrogen bonds between the backbone atoms (not the side chains).
+A protein’s secondary structure includes regular folding patterns such as alpha-helices and beta-pleated sheets.
+These are stabilized only by hydrogen bonds formed between the backbone atoms (carbonyl and amide groups) of the polypeptide chain, not by side-chain interactions.

-- Disulphide bridges (covalent bonds between cysteine side chains) and ionic bonds (between charged side chains) are part of the tertiary structure, which involves interactions among the R-groups (side chains) that give the protein its 3D shape.
+- Disulphide bridges (covalent bonds between cysteine side chains) and ionic bonds (between charged side chains) occur in the tertiary structure — these involve the R-groups and determine the overall 3D conformation of the protein.

 Answer Evaluation: